carpentries-incubator/intro-image-classification-cnn/learners/setup.md

 ## Starting Spyder

-We will teach using Python in [Spyder] (Scientific Python Development Environment), a free integrated development environment (IDE) written in Python that comes with Anaconda.Editing, interactive testing, debugging, and introspection tools are all included in Spyder.
+We will teach using Python in [Spyder] (Scientific Python Development Environment), a free integrated development environment (IDE) written in Python that comes with Anaconda.
+Editing, interactive testing, debugging, and introspection tools are all included in Spyder.
 If you installed Python using Anaconda, Spyder should already be on your system.
 If you did not use Anaconda, use the Python package manager pip (see the [Spyder website] for details.)

 To start Spyder, open a terminal and type the command: